 - Weakness of weather simulation models in tropical regions;

 - Other spatial datasets available for comparison;

-- Increasing weakness of satellite observation datasets with growing equatorial distance;
+- Increasing weakness of satellite observational datasets with growing equatorial distance;

 - Inconsistencies within merged time series from different models;

 - Overview of extensive long-term verification studies conducted;